Last updated: 20 February 2020

 In June 2019 most of the companies in the Sterling group entered into liquidation.

-AFCA has now received some complaints about the SIT against two financial firms that are AFCA members.
+AFCA has received complaints about the SIT against two financial firms that are AFCA members.
 Those financial firms have been involved in the operation, management and promotion of the SIT and some other Sterling Group investments.
-Currently, those financial firms are not in liquidation.

 Consumers who believe they have received incorrect or misleading information about the SIT or other Sterling Group investments from a financial firm, or representative of a financial firm, that is a current AFCA member can lodge a complaint against the financial firm.